How to start a ride-share business: your 2026 U.S. roadmap

 Explore your funding options

-You might also consider equipment financing.
-With this type of loan, the vehicle itself acts as collateral.
-This can make the approval process smoother.
-A business line of credit is another option for managing day-to-day expenses like fuel and maintenance once you are operational.
+Equipment financing is another path.
+The vehicle itself acts as collateral, which smooths the approval process.
+A business line of credit handles day-to-day expenses like fuel and maintenance once you are operational.

 Calculate your working capital

 Many new owners focus only on the vehicle purchase.
 Your business needs cash to run for the first few months.
-Plan to have at least six months of working capital set aside.
-This fund covers your operating costs before you build a steady stream of revenue.
+Plan to have at least six months of working capital set aside to cover operating costs before you build steady revenue.

-This means you should budget for $8,000 to $15,000 to cover insurance premiums, dispatch software fees, fuel, and unexpected maintenance.
-Without this buffer, you could struggle to pay your bills during the critical launch phase.
+Budget $8,000 to $15,000 to cover insurance premiums, dispatch software fees, fuel, and unexpected maintenance.
+Without this buffer, you could struggle to pay bills during the launch phase.

 Here are 3 immediate steps to take: